felipecruz91/inlets-demo-gcp/README.md

 sudo inletsctl download --pro
 ```

+Configure the required permissions in your Google Cloud project:

 ```cli
 ./setup-gcp.sh
 ```

-Provision a VM in Google Cloud Platform:
+Provision a VM in Google Cloud Platform using `inlestctl`:

 ```cli
 inletsctl create \